 Dish soap’s main ingredient is water and the main active ingredients are detergents.
 There are other thickening and stabilizing agents.
 Other ingredients may include surfactants, hydro-trope, salts, preservatives, fragrances, and dyes.

 Surfactants get rid of grease, stuck food particles and they also provide foam while washing.
 Some dishwashing products contain phosphates that make dishes cleaner.
 It can also cause harmful algae to bloom as the wastewater goes back to the natural environment.

 In 2010, the United States FDA raised health concerns over triclosan an antibacterial substance used in some dish liquids.

 Can you use Dish Soap to wash a dog?

-In general, most vets do not recommend frequent use of dish soaps because they are not approved to be used on dogs and especially on puppies.
+In general, most vets do not recommend the frequent use of dish soaps because they are not approved to be used on dogs and especially on puppies.
 Dog’s skin and coats differ because of the simple reason that we have various breeds of dogs with different skin sensitivity.
 And so dish soaps can have different reactions on each dog respectively.

 Dishwashing liquid has in the past been used to treat birds that were affected by oil spill accidents.
 For example in 1989 after the Exxon Valdez oil spill accident the International Bird Rescue Research Center received hundreds of cases of dishwashing liquid.

 The dish soap was used for the same purpose of cleaning birds because more dishwashing liquid was donated during the Deepwater Horizon oil spill to the International Bird Rescue Research Center and the Marine Mammal Center.
-Perhaps this may be the reason some people have resorted to using dish soap experiment on their pet dogs.
+Perhaps this may be the reason some people have resorted to using dish soap experiments on their pet dogs.